 On the northwest side of Roatan just off the of West End, the snorkeling in Half Moon Bay is known for its seagrass, starfish, conch and occasional coral heads.
 The best snorkeling in Half Moon Bay can be found on the western edge from the designated beach offshore to Lighthouse Point.
 The water depths vary from surface to six feet deep, and the clarity is usually around 30 feet year-round.
-During a Half Moon Bay snorkel, you may encounter sergeant majors, butterflyfish, parrotfish, filefish, queen angelfish, blue chromic, tangs, grunts, barracuda, grouper eagle rays and hawksbill sea turtles.
+During a Half Moon Bay snorkel, you may encounter sergeant majors, butterflyfish, parrotfish, filefish, queen angelfish, blue chromic, tangs, grunts, barracuda, grouper, spotted eagle rays, Golden Spotted Snake Eels, non-stinging Comb Jelly (aka Sea Walnut) and hawksbill sea turtles.
 The marine life can be found around the seagrass, elkhorn coral formations, brain coral heads, pillar coral, barrel sponges and sea fans.

 The snorkeling off Roatan is known to be truly world class.
 Roatan is located northeast of Tegucigalpa about 35 miles off the Honduran coast.
 Isla de Roatan is about 32 miles long and ranges from 1 mile to 4 miles wide.
 The reefs around Roatan are known to have about 25% live coral, which is actually relatively healthy compared to other reefs found in the Caribbean.
 The average water temperature around Roatan varies little from summer (82F) to winter (78F).
 The best visibility can be found during the driest months of February through May, which can be up to 100 feet.
 During November and December, the visibility is typically 30 feet or under due to the heavy rain runoff.
 By the way, there are dozens of so-called dive shops around the island, however, most of them are just fronts for guided scuba dives.
 The dive shops rarely have any gear for sale, and the rental snorkel gear is old and very basic.
 Make sure to bring everything you may need, even mask drops.